2022–23 Merrimack Warriors men's basketball team

 The 2022–23 Merrimack Warriors men's basketball team represented Merrimack College in the 2022–23 NCAA Division I men's basketball season.
 The Warriors, led by seventh-year head coach Joe Gallo, played their home games at Hammel Court in North Andover, Massachusetts as members of the Northeast Conference (NEC).

 The season marked Merrimack's final year of a four-year transition period from Division II to Division I. As a result, the Warriors were not eligible to play in the NCAA tournament.
 However, a rule change made by the Northeast Conference allowed the Warriors to compete in the NEC tournament.

 They finished the season 15–16, 12–4 in NEC play, to claim first place.
 In the NEC tournament, Merrimack defeated LIU, Saint Francis (PA) and Fairleigh Dickinson to win the championship.
 Due to their ineligibility to compete in the NCAA tournament, runners-up Fairleigh Dickinson were awarded the NEC conference auto-bid, ending the Warriors' season with a final record of 18–16.

-They ended the season with the nations longest winning streak with 11 wins in a row.
+They ended the season with the nation's longest winning streak with 11 wins in a row.